<?xml version="1.0" encoding="UTF-8"?>

 &lt;span&gt;&#xD;

 Corrective Movement Therapy specializes in fascial decoding to identify and release restrictions affecting your nervous system.
-Schedule your assessment to
+Schedule your assessment to find neuropathy treatment help in North Adams that addresses the mechanical factors contributing to your symptoms and see how the right surgery rehabilitation team in Berkshire County can support your recovery if you've had

 &#xD;

-&lt;a href="/neuropathy-treatment"&gt;&#xD;
+&lt;a href="/nerve-damage"&gt;&#xD;

 &#xD;